davepinch/pinchy.cc/scratchpad.md

 Look into localwiki
 ---

+there exists the set of all experiences within that set is the experience you are having now some of the experiences are simple, and others are complex some of the experiences are self-referential right now you are conscious of the set, and the membership of your experience in the set you may notice that motion need not exist what is motion but the memory of something moved? the set contains all experiences

+---

 When the embedded crystals get larger, that is an indicator of crystals.
 (not enough space to turn into full crystals)
 What is graphic granite?